sourceincite/sourceincite.github.io/_posts/2016-12-13-word-up-microsoft-word-onetabledocumentstream-underflow.md

 stack hash: 0x199a6804c9
 {% endhighlight %}

-Now, we will add that to our breakpoint, take out the new line and add a space on the end, finally re-running it:
+<p class="cn" markdown="1">Now, we will add that to our breakpoint, take out the new line and add a space on the end, finally re-running it:</p>

 {% highlight text %}
 0:010> bu wwlib!DllGetClassObject+0x4554 ".printf \"calling memmove(%x, %x, %x); \", poi(@esp), poi(@esp+4), poi(@esp+8); !py sh; gc"